OddCanons/8mm_epic/8mm_epic_rules.md

 60cm | | 80cm | | | 120cm | | 160cm

 This rule applies to distances provided in the accompanying unit rules which are left at 6mm scale for ease of comparison with other units.

-The biggest impacts from the rounding are the relative movement increase to units that move 25cm and to make the shortest distance, 5cm, comparatively shorter.

 ## Blast Markers and Templates